Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • lack of oxygen in the body.

-In the first case, this happens because too much blood is supplied to the body from the outside.
-In three other cases, it is because blood is supplied to the vessels from the "reserves" of the organism itself.
+In the first case, this happens because too much blood enters the body from the outside.
+In three other cases, because blood enters the vessels from the “reserves” of the body itself.

 • The period of bearing a baby is the norm, since the increased blood volume contributes to normal metabolism between the fetus and the woman.

 • Increased volume of fluid entering the body.
 The first is excessive drinking.
 Also, fluid can flow from tissues into blood vessels.
-In other words, when there is an imbalance in the body's water balance.
+In other words, when a water imbalance occurs in the body.

-• Violation of the process of liquid withdrawal.
+• Violation of the fluid removal process.
 Occurs with renal failure, sodium retention in the body.

 • Chronic lack of oxygen in the body.
-Occurs in chronic diseases of the upper respiratory tract, heart disease.
-It can also happen during a long stay in a mountainous area.
+Occurs when chronic diseases upper respiratory tract, heart defects.
+This can also happen during a long stay in mountainous areas.

-• Diseases of the blood are neoplasms of a different nature, congenital pathologies in which many cells are formed in the blood.
+• Blood diseases - neoplasms of various types, congenital pathologies, in which many cells are formed in the blood.

-One or another type of pathology is determined during diagnostic procedures.
+This or that type of pathology is determined during diagnostic procedures.

-Small circle hypervolemia has its own etiology of development:
+Hypervolemia of the small circle has its own etiology of development:

 • chronic bronchitis, emphysema, silicosis and other pathologies;

-• an increase in pressure in the airways - occurs during improper ventilation of the lungs and with a strong cough;
+• increased pressure in the respiratory tract - occurs during improper ventilation of the lungs and with a strong cough;

-• poor work of the left ventricle with arrhythmia and heart attack;
+• poor left ventricular performance during arrhythmia and heart attack;

 • apnea that occurs at night.